WolfieIA/MAG/cases/MAG004 - pageturner.md

 - found the [[ex altiora book]]
 - at the show:
 	- stage lights malfunction
-	- smell of ozone --> *similar to a xenon-mercury lamp used to sterilise medical equipment with UV*
+	- smell of ozone --> *related to childhood incident*
 - book auctioned online called - "key of solomon 1863 owned by [[macgregor mathers]] and [[jurgen leitner]]" --> won by [[gertrude robinson|grbookworm1818]]
 - went to [[pinhole books]], met [[mary keay]]
 	- study with desk containing papers, fishing wire and safety razor